fmbot-discord/docs/docs/faq.md

 ### Is there any way to support the bot?

 To support us financially, check out [our OpenCollective](https://opencollective.com/fmbot).
 All donations will go towards bot expenses and we will provide full transparency about where your money goes.
+Plus, you will get [.fmbot supporter](/supporter/) which gives you some small perks.

 You will also gain a `supporter status`, which gives you a fancy emote after your name.